JEAN'S BIBLE STUDY COM

 (71b) Authority >> Believer’s authority >> We have authority in the wisdom of God

 (109h) Thy kingdom come >> Faith >> Spirit and the word >> Spirit the teacher >> Spirit teaches us about the word of God >> Spirit teaches us about Jesus – What is this mysterious wisdom that only the mature can understand?
 It is the anointing!
 It is the very substance of Christianity, making the many concerns of the Church peripheral by comparison.
-The anointing is something that only the mature can receive, incorporating every aspect of Christianity into singularity with obeying the Holy Spirit.
+The anointing is something that only the mature can receive, bringing every aspect of Christianity into singularity with the Holy Spirit.
 Doing this requires knowledge, faith and obedience; that is, it requires a deep understanding of the truth.
 Jesus reiterated this statement in the Book of Revelation seven times: “He who has an ear to hear, let him hear what the Spirit says to the Churches.”
-Nevertheless, there are many who opt out of possessing this spiritual knowledge, yet the only people who are fulfilling their calling and purpose from God are those who faithfully acquire this knowledge and walk in it.
-How else can we know the truth unless we listen and let God speak to us?
-Once we develop a well-rounded understanding of the Scriptures, we seek His personal will, by listening for the Holy Spirit and doing what He says, and in that process we will learn the many mysteries of God.
-This is the trademark of the true Christian: the one who has a deep understanding of the Bible (that's good), the one who has a close walk with God (that's better), but the one who obeys the Holy Spirit has both, plus fulfills his purpose and calling from God.
-This is the one who truly knows God, but there are very few people in the Church today matching this description, very few who even know about these things, let alone are doing them.
+Nevertheless, there are many who opt out of possessing this spiritual knowledge, yet the only people who are fulfilling their calling from God are those who faithfully acquire this knowledge and walk in it.
+How else can we know the truth unless we let God speak to us?
+Once we develop a well-rounded understanding of the Scriptures, we seek His personal will by listening for Him and doing what He says, and in that process we will learn the many mysteries of God.
+This is the trademark of the true Christian: the one who has a deep understanding of the Bible (that's good), the one who has a close walk with God (that's better).
+The one who obeys the Holy Spirit has both and is equipped to fulfill his calling and truly knows God, but there are very few in the Church today matching this description, very few indeed who even know about these things, much less are doing them.

 (134c) Abortion (Key verse)